tcollinsworth/redact-axios-error/README.md

 The AxiosError should be the final source/cause Error as only select AxiosError properties are copied onto the groomedAxiosError.
 All AxiosError parent Errors and properties are retained unaltered.

+# axios-error-redact-interceptor

+Can be registerd on axios to redact all response errors before they are thrown.

 ## Requirements

 Node 8+